Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Change Log
 ----------

+- 0.9.9.10: fix regression in blob name encoding with Python3
 - 0.9.9.9: fix regression in single file upload and remoteresource renaming, emit warning when attempting to use remoteresource with a directory upload, replace socket exception handling with requests ConnectionError handling,